-If you stood on the sidewalk to ask passersby about triglycerides, few people would know the facts.
-It’s when your doctor says your triglycerides are too high that they become interesting because knowing all the facts is now a priority.
+If you stood on the sidewalk and asked people about triglycerides, few would know the facts.
+But if your doctor says your triglycerides are too high here are some of the things you'd need to know:

 1. What are triglycerides?

 Triglycerides are the most common type of fat in your body.
 You get some from the food you eat, and your body makes some.
-Your triglycerides are more likely to be high if you have one or more of these health issues: high cholesterol or low HDL, diabetes or pre-diabetes, or heart problems such as high blood pressure.
-If you’re overweight and have a large waistline, you’re also at increased risk for high levels.
+Your triglycerides are more likely to be high if you have one or more of these health issues: high levels of LDL -- the “bad” cholesterol -- or low levels of HDL – the “good” cholesterol.
+Your levels may also be high with other conditions such as diabetes, pre-diabetes, or heart problems such as high blood pressure.
+If you’re overweight and have a large waistline, you’re also at risk for high levels.

 Did You Know?